| Our

 habitat loss and pesticides, a direct result of greed and expansionism.

-We should all be very frightened at the loss of any of it.
+be ashamed by this and very afraid at the loss of any of it.

 I am very lucky

 to live in a beautiful part of the world.
-I look at the small lives
+I look at the small things

-around me and paint the things that I see in concert with a changing
+around me and paint them in concert with a changing environment.

 |